CALIFORNIA PRIVACY RIGHTS

 Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e))

-Name, address, telephone number, passport number, employment, emergency contact information.
+Name, address, telephone number, passport number, employment, emergency contact information, and medical information.

 (Some personal information in this category may overlap with other categories.)

 Protected classification characteristics under California or federal law